-- Open the Text-to-Speech editor using the Edit Text-to-Speech... button for each step.
+- 1. Open the text to speech editor using the Edit Text-to-Speech... button.
 Refer to the chapter Text-to-Speech Dialog Box. - 2.
 Insert a text in the text field or edit the available text. - 3.
-Define the duration of the silence to be inserted at the beginning of the audio file. - 4.
-Confirm the input with Generate and Close.
-The dialog box is closed and the audio file generated.
+Specify the duration of the silence to be inserted at the beginning of the audio file. - 4.
+Choose the voice, its pitch and speed and preview the audio. - 5.
+Confirm the input.
+The dialog box is closed and the audio file is generated.